wmcbrine/PDCurses/docs/IMPLEMNT.md

 ### int PDC_get_columns(void);

 Returns the size of the screen in columns.
-It's used in resize_term() to set the new value of COLS.
-(Some existing implementations also call it internally from PDC_scr_open(), but this is not required.)
+It's used in initscr() and resize_term() to set the value of COLS.

 ### int PDC_get_cursor_mode(void);